From Planet Rock.

 weeks after its release.
 The picture sleeve shows a few light

-scuff marks whilst the vinyl remains in Excellent condition
+scuff marks/edge wear, whilst the vinyl remains in Excellent

-with onlylight cosmetic signs of wear WHOD5004)EIL.COM Favourite Music Update Rare CDs, CD Singles, Rare Records, Vinyl Records, Albums and Music
+inside the sleeve and shows little wear or age WHOD5037)EIL.COM Favourite Music Update Rare CDs, CD Singles, Rare Records, Vinyl Records, Albums and Music

 That’s quite incorrect Cartwright.
 The Union Jack is naval term for the seafaring flag only and I don’t think The Who have much to do with that.
 What you refer to is simply known as the Union flag.